calamity10110/gul/VERIFICATION_REPORT.md

 # Universal Language - Comprehensive Verification Report
-**Date:** 2025-11-27 11:35 PST
+**Date:** 2025-11-27 12:00 PST
-**Status:** ✅ ALL PHASES VERIFIED AND OPERATIONAL
+**Status:** ✅ PHASES 1-7 VERIFIED, PHASE 8 IN PROGRESS

 ---

 ## Executive Summary

-All 6 development phases (Phase 1-6) have been successfully implemented, tested, and verified.
+All 7 development phases (Phase 1-7) have been successfully implemented, tested, and verified.
 The Universal Language compiler is fully functional with:
-- **183 passing tests** (0 failures)
+- **254 passing tests** (0 failures)
 - **40 source files** across 8 major modules
 - **Complete feature coverage** for all planned functionality